How do you figure?

 should not repeat the content of the figure

 , or other content within the primary document.
+And by “should not repeat the content of the figure

 A figcaption

-is not a substitute for alt
+is not a place to repeat or a substitute for image alternative text

 Regarding images used within figures, one of the biggest misunderstandings of using a figcaption